BZoennchen/supercollider-book/_sources/chapters/supercollider/scheduling/3-routines-tasks.md

 # Routines & Tasks

 A [Routine](https://doc.sccode.org/Classes/Routine.html) is like a function that you can evaluate only partly at a time.
-Routines and functions can be used almost interchangeable but routines can be scheduled/played on a clock.
+Routines and functions can be used almost interchangeably but routines can be scheduled/played on a clock.
 Within a routine, you use the ``yield`` method to return a value and pause its execution.
 The next time you evaluate the routine, it picks up where it left off.
-In that sense, a routine is similar to a [stream](sec-stream) but it does not only return values but can do stuff, i.e., realize *sideeffects*.
+In that sense, a routine is similar to a [stream](sec-stream) but it does not only return values but can do stuff, i.e., realize *side effects*.

 ```isc
 (